Fowlart/art_fabric_event_stream/readme.md

 1. [x] ~~Ingest the telegram messages from the specific channel~~

-2. [x] Configure Spark Structured Streaming to get the resulting messages table that contains no duplicates and a full list of messages.
+2. [x] ~~Configure Spark Structured Streaming to get the resulting messages table that contains no duplicates and a full list of messages.
 Use the Delta format `merge into` capabilities for each batch stream function.
-Check and optimize.
+Check and optimize.~~

-3. [x] Adapt telegram messages for the Fabric Eventstream consumption
+3. [x] Implement change data capture(CDC) from the Delta table to the EventStream